 After two laps, I wasn't sure if I’d make the full three hours.
 The

 roughness of the course was taking its toll on my body.
-Somewhere in the
+Somewhere

-into the creek, rather than riding into it down a rutted
+bank directly into the creek, rather than riding into it down a rutted

 path.
 On the fourth lap I failed to climb the steep hill which followed

 the steep descent.
 I discovered that I've nearly mastered the art of

 removing a motorcycle from the side of a hill which can barely be

 scaled by humans without climbing equipment.
 It takes years of

-The white flag appeared at the scoring area when I completed my fourth
+The white flag appeared at the scoring area when I completed my

-night and dreamed of hills and trees and creeks,
+very well that night and dreamed of hills and trees and creeks,

 famous racers on the same course as me and Indiana cornfields,

 November 27, 2005